scottmacphersonmusic/deck-of-cards/README.md

 `deck = Deck.new`

-Shuffle those cards, you cheater!:
+Shuffle those cards, *you cheater!*:

 `deck.shuffle!`